achan94/Coding-Experience/airline-ticket-purchase.md

 #### Code
-This is a set of code I created to simulate airline ticket purchases.
+This is a set of C++ code I created to simulate airline ticket purchases.

     #include <iostream>
     #include <string>